Living with a food allergy

-Removing eggs or peanuts from a child's diet is not going to have much of an impact on their nutrition.
-Both types of these are a good source of protein, but can be replaced by other alternative sources.
+Removing eggs or peanuts from a child's diet isn't going to have much of an impact on their nutrition.
+Both of these are a good source of protein, but can be replaced by other, alternative sources.

-If you are concerned that your child’s allergy is affecting their growth and development, see your GP.
+See your GP if you're concerned that your child's allergy is affecting their growth and development.

-It's very important to check the label of any pre-packed food or drinks your child has, in case it contains ingredients they are allergic to.
+It's very important to check the label of any pre-packed food or drinks your child has in case it contains ingredients they're allergic to.

 Under EU law, any pre-packed food or drink sold in the UK must clearly state on the label if it contains the following ingredients:

-- lupin (lupins are common garden plants, and the seeds from some varieties are sometimes used to make flour)
+- lupin (common garden plants) – seeds from some varieties are sometimes used to make flour

 - tree nuts – such as almonds, hazelnuts, walnuts, brazil nuts, cashews, pecans, pistachios and macadamia nuts

 - sulphur dioxide and sulphites (preservatives used in some foods and drinks) – at levels above 10mg per kg or per litre